pbwitt/Federal-Reserve-Econiomic-Data-Pipeline/README.md

 #### Final Results

 Table 3 Money Stock Measures were updated on 10-25-2022.
-The requst was for data through August 2022.
+The request was for data through August 2022.
 As such, the final output will filter out September 2022.